Dental Technology

 International Students

-• Minimum age of 18 years and above
+• Age of 18 years or above

-• Satisfactory completion of the equivalent of Australian Year 12 or higher.
+• Satisfactory completion of the equivalent of Australian Year 12 or higher

 • Have physical attributes suitable for placement in the dental industry that encompasses manual handling of equipment (i.e. operating dental technician machinery and moving various dental technician materials such as plaster bags)

-Note: Results older than two years are not acceptable (for offshore applicants)
+Note: Results older than two years are not acceptable

 OR

-1. Evidence that they have studied in English for at least five years in Australia, Canada, New Zealand, Republic of Ireland, South Africa, United Kingdom or United States
+2. Evidence that they have studied in English for at least five years in Australia, Canada,New Zealand, Republic of Ireland, South Africa, United Kingdom or United States

 OR